omega8cc/boa/docs/DEBUG-APCU-DRUSH-CRON.md

 This is distinct from the APCu split-pool scenario: with `chainedfast` and Valkey in the stack, CLI and FPM do share state, and that shared state can be corrupted mid-rebuild.

-Aegir's own periodic drush cache clear is a **full flush** rather than a partial rebuild — which is why it *resolves* rather than *causes* these errors.
+Ægir's own periodic drush cache clear is a **full flush** rather than a partial rebuild — which is why it *resolves* rather than *causes* these errors.

 ### Investigation